Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Related Work

 \subsection{Discussion}

 The current body of research identifies search-based testing and \gls{mt} as the two principal methodologies for system-level evaluation of \glspl{as}.
-Search-based testing has proven effective in systematically exploring large and complex scenario spaces to uncover rare but safety-critical failures, benefiting from advancements including surrogate modeling, behavior-guided fuzzing, and other innovative approaches.
+Search-based testing has proven effective at systematically exploring large, complex scenario spaces to uncover rare but safety-critical failures, benefiting from advancements such as surrogate modeling, behavior-guided fuzzing, and other innovative approaches.
 On the other hand, \gls{mt} has emerged as a practical solution to the oracle problem, enabling validation in scenarios where ground-truth outputs are unavailable by checking the consistency of outputs under controlled input transformations defined by \glspl{mr}.

 Despite the progress achieved by existing techniques, several limitations remain that hinder their practical deployment in real-world \gls{as} development cycles.
 Most notably, current search-based approaches are computationally expensive, requiring extensive simulation time and resources to explore high-dimensional scenario spaces.
 This limitation becomes especially problematic in modern development settings, where \glspl{as} are continuously updated to accommodate new environments, system configurations, or operating policies.
 In such contexts, the cost of re-running full-scale test campaigns after each system update is prohibitive.
 Furthermore, current approaches assess \glspl{as} in isolation, so they cannot reveal whether a newly discovered failure is a longstanding flaw or a degradation introduced by the latest software update.
 This inability to distinguish degradations from persistent issues makes it difficult for developers to prioritize fixes, allocate debugging resources effectively, and assess the impact of recent updates on system safety.
-Finally, existing methods typically lack mechanisms for fault interpretability, offering little insight into why failures occur or which scenario attributes contribute most to induce unsafe behaviors.
+Finally, existing methods typically lack mechanisms for fault interpretability, offering little insight into why failures occur or which scenario attributes most contribute to inducing unsafe behaviors.
 This lack of explanatory power limits their utility in iterative development, where actionable feedback is essential for effective debugging and refinement.